Universal Church, Universalism

 The Inner Bull and the new faith resulted in a new schism between the emerging Universalists and the traditional churches.
 While many condemned Universalism as a sell-out to secularism, and millions shifted allegiance to the fundamentalist churches, many others were attracted by its beautiful language and simple message, and embraced its teachings.
 But despite its successes among the liberal and progressive faithful and the agnostics (for a while it was the fastest growing religion of the 2nd century AT), and with all the memetic engineering and subliminal messaging, Universalism was never able to take over from literalist Christianity, Islam, Judaism, or Bahaism.

 The Golden Age Over the next decades Universalism developed into a major religion, experiencing its Golden Era.
 Universalism fared so well during this period because of a historical event that was happening at the same time.
 Splices, tweaks and cyborgs were just coming out of the genelabs and bodyshops, and Universalism, with its emphasis on the divinity of the individual and on individual choices, was a perfect religion for a young genetically altered creature who could see it was different from everyone around it but still looked for the same answers that beings always had.
 Many of the old school religions still in existence had become even more fundamentalist as a reaction against Universalism's universalism, and they attracted extremist elements while at the same time repelling those who were more thoughtful or intellectual.
 Thus those of a value-orientated disposition, looking for absolute meaning and not comfortable with popular religions like Buddhism, Scientific Pantheism, Transhumanism and New Taoism, but unable to find solace in old style literalist monotheism, were strongly attracted to Universalism.
 Even among some elements of cyborg and superior society it had appeal.
 To someone with enhanced intelligence, the Socratic admonition to "find your own truth" was, and still is, a very significant message.
-Most significant was the fact that a small number of Turing-grade AIs became Universalist.
+Most significant was the fact that a small number of Turing Machine AIs became Universalist.
 The number of Universalists rose constantly, eventually becoming several billion.
 The old churches meanwhile retained their enclaves and wealth, and among many there were migrations first to Mars and the Belt, and then later in the Interplanetary Age to the Kuiper Belt, the Oort Cloud, and beyond, in search of the New Jerusalem or New Mmedina (the first of what was to be a number of waves of exodus or hegira).
 But in the Solar System, Universalism became the dominant theistic faith.
 A Grand Temple was built on Copernicus City, Luna, to house the works of art it funded and to show that Universalism had gone beyond men's petty strifes.

 This period was not without its problems for the new Church.
 Already there were new factions and split-offs, encouraged by the very liberalism and openness that made Universalism so popular in the first place.
 Many modified versions of the Inner Bull appeared, some little departed from the original, but others, like the infamous Bolivian Annoitation, subtly incorporated many reactionist and fundamentalist themes, while the Tsukuyomi Dome Version did away with the authority of the Primus and appointed instead the local prelate, the self-styled Primus Zoroaster (also known as Master Matthew in his pre-Universalist days) as authority on matters scriptural.
 As a means of ensuring continuity and tradition, the Grand Temple in 360 AT introduced the option of the Inner Bull, along with several gigabytes of commentaries, an implanted wetware chip.
 Although this was never enforced, many of the clergy took up the offer, and the situation stabilised somewhat.

-Universalism During the Dark Ages The nanoswarms very nearly destroyed Universalism, just as they destroyed so much else in the Solar System.
+Universalism During the Dark Ages The Technocalypse very nearly destroyed Universalism, just as they destroyed so much else in the Solar System.
 Most of the Universalists were on Earth when they hit, so many of the Universalist faithful died.
 The leadership remained relatively safe in the Grand Temple, and it is said in the church lore that when Primus Serena II heard of what had happened she pulled her hair so hard in grief that pieces of her scalp were ripped off from her skull.
 Luckily, Universalism was protected by the Universalist AIs, and thanks to its great wealth was able to recover quicker than most.

-In 620, the Earth-Moon-Lagrange region was declared free of hostile nanoswarms.
+In 620 AT, the Earth-Moon-Lagrange region was declared free of hostile technoplagues.
 The following year the Great Expulsion sent several billion survivors from Earth into space, as the archailect Gaia embarked on Her ambitious plan to return Earth to a state of ecological purity.
 Many of these unfortunates were crowded into hastily erected orbitals with euphemistic names like New Beginning and Starhome.
 This period saw the Universalist movement setting up missions, trying to improve the lot of the exiles, and embarking on mass conversions.
 For many of the refugees, the Universalists seemed to be the only ones who cared about their plight.